Gowtham-app-developer/Flutter-Interview-Questions/Basics.md

 	}

 	print(""); print("CASE 2");
-	// CASE 2: When you do not know the exception use CATCH Clause try {
+	// TODO CASE 2: When you do not know the exception use CATCH Clause try {
 		int result = 12 ~/ 0;
 		print("The result is $result");